 Nick Ross showed up at the Royal Bison fair five years in a row, standing next to his custom designed movie posters, sometimes wandering around other booths, and silently deciding if he was as talented as those trained artists in the town.

 “I’m a trackpad illustrator,” confessed Ross, who looks almost identical to his bearded cartoon icon.
 “I draw everything with two fingers on the laptop trackpad.
 Not very artist-like, is it?”

-Ross gained attention from his local theatre poster design series.He captured full exterior design details of Edmonton’s theatres, each underneath a soft-toned sky.
+Ross gained attention for his local theatre poster design series, which captures full exterior design details of Edmonton’s theatres, each underneath a soft-toned sky.
 The series started with the Garneau Theatre and comes with two modes: day and night.